Immigration to Europe: Poland

 A 2015 opinion poll conducted by the Centre for Public Opinion Research (CBOS) found that 14% thought that Poland should let asylum-seekers enter and settle in Poland, 58% thought Poland should let asylum-seekers stay in Poland until they can return to their home country, and 21% thought Poland should not accept asylum-seekers at all.
 Furthermore, 53% thought Poland should not accept asylum-seekers from the Middle East and North Africa, with only 33% thinking Poland should accept them.

 Another opinion poll conducted by the same organisation found that 86% of Poles think that Poland does not need more immigrants, with only 7% thinking Poland needs more immigrants.

 Despite Polish public sentiment, 683,000 immigrants from outside of the EU arrived in Poland in 2017, with 87.4% of them immigrating for work.
 This was the highest number of residence permits granted by an EU member state that year.

+Slovakia

+In October 2024, Slovak Prime Minister Robert Fico criticized the European Union's migration policies, specifically targeting the low rate of deportations for individuals residing in the bloc illegally.
+Speaking at a summit on 22 October 2024, alongside Hungarian Prime Minister Viktor Orbán and Serbian President Aleksandar Vučić, Fico emphasized that the "fight against illegal migration" is an absolute priority.
+During this summit, Orbán corroborated Fico's stance by stating that out of approximately 430,000 decisions to expel illegal migrants in the EU in the previous year, only 84,000 were actually implemented—supporting Fico's claim that roughly 80% of those ordered to leave remain in Europe while only 20% are successfully returned.